esteil/atvfiles/README.txt

   instead of that for the target.
 * Add option to delete entire folders.
 * Fix file deletion not deleting all stack segments and metadata.
-* Add EnterAutomatically preference to automatically enter ATVFiles at boot.
+* Add `EnterAutomatically` preference to automatically enter ATVFiles at boot.
+* Add `ShowFileIcons` preference to hide the playlist/stack icons in the listing.

 ### 0.5.1 (273) October 15, 2007